0xSero/partisia-docs/docs/pbc-fundamentals/byoc/bridging-byoc-by-sending-transactions.md

 ### How to make a deposit

 BYOC acts as IOUs that can only be created when the equal sum of value is locked on the chain where the deposit comes from.
 The deposited coins are locked to the oracle contract on that chain.
-A deposit oracle consists of three PBC nodes, who monitor the BYOC contract for activity.
+A deposit oracle consists of three PBC nodes, which monitor the BYOC contract for activity.
 When activity is detected and two out of three nodes of the oracle confirms a users locked funds, it invokes a contract action resulting in the minting of equivalent funds on PBC called BYOC.

 ![DepositBridge](../img/bridging-byoc-by-sending-transactions-00.png)